-where $C^i_{jk}$ are the structure constants for $\lieg$ in the adapted basis $\beta$ of Theorem \StRef{PLT}.
-Therefore the vector-fields in \EqRef{LieX} produce a solution to Lie's third Theorem (for vector-fields) using only the matrix exponential where the linear map $\phi:\lieg \to \spn\{ X_i\}$ induced by
+where $C^i_{jk}$ are the structure constants for $\lieg$ in the basis $\beta$ of Theorem \StRef{PLT}.
+Therefore the vector fields in \EqRef{LieX} produce a solution to Lie's third Theorem (for vector fields) using only the matrix exponential.
+The linear map $\phi:\lieg \to \spn\{ X_i\}$ induced by

 is a Lie algebra isomorphism. \end{Corollary}